Since graduating from college, I have had

 company car.
 In February of 2005, Schering-Plough presented me

 with a 2005 black Ford Taurus SE.
-The company buys us a brand new
+Schering bought us a brand new

 car every 65,000 miles, which for me is about every year and